Hurricane Melissa is expected to make landfall in Jamaica as an extremely dangerous hurricane Tuesday.

 TRACKING THE TROPICS: Hurricane Center | Hurricane Guide

-Tropical-storm-force winds currently extend outward up to 115 miles from Melissa's center, creating a significant area of dangerous conditions around the storm.
+Hurricane force winds extend outward up to 30 miles from Melissa's center.
+Tropical-storm-force winds currently extend outward nearly 200 miles from Melissa's center, creating a significant area of dangerous conditions around the storm.

 **Portions of this story were assisted by artificial intelligence tools and reviewed by a WPTV journalist to ensure accuracy, clarity, and adherence to editorial standards.